Dalry, North Ayrshire: Industrial history

 The industries of limestone, coal and ironstone assisted Dalry to develop into a thriving mining community.

 The iron was smelted in the furnaces of the four great iron companies - the Ayrshire, the Glengarnock, the Eglinton and the Blair.
 In 1845 a visitor was "astonished at the change and at the numerous tasks of the busy labourers.
 The blaze of furnaces, the smoke of coal-pits, the whiter volume emitted by limekilns, and the building of houses, are at intervals seen all over the district."

 In the 1870s it is stated that Blair Iron Works and others in the area were part of the group owned by William Baird & Co. who then was the largest pig iron producer in the world.

 This once industrial town, like many such towns in this area of Scotland has seen a sharp decline of traditional industry, which has hit the town hard.
 In addition to coal mining, iron stone mining and textile manufacturing the town also had clay mines to be used in the areas various brickworks.
 To produce common red brick these brickworks were also well supplied with clay extracted from coal mine waste, available from the numerous "bings" throughout the valley, whereas the mined clay was required for higher quality fire brick.

-On the edge of the town lies a large chemical plant once operated by Roche, but now run by DSM, producing vitamins C and B5.
+On the edge of the town lies a large chemical plant once operated by Roche, but now run by dsm-firmenich, producing vitamins C and B5.